s-a-malik/fumi/am3-pytorch/README.md

 - [x] Implement the model and test end-to-end
 - [x] Logs and model saving on wandb.
-- [ ] log further metrics e.g. f1, prec, rec etc. (and example batches?)
+- [ ] log further metrics e.g. f1, prec, rec etc.
+- [ ] log example batches/have an interactive eval script.
+Need for the colab for submission.
 - [ ] add support for multiple training runs (or can do manually)
 - [ ] add training stuff to improve performance (lr decay, augmentation etc.)
+- [ ] implement TADAM version?
 - [ ] Choose hyperparameters with val dataset loss (do a sweep?).
 Need to tune for each experiment...
 - [ ] Reproduce results on their datasets - need to get class labels from CUB etc.
 - [ ] Run experiments (on ours and their datasets)